the-real-i9/Backend-Topics-Study/Learn/Databases/Database-Indexes.md

 The data stored in a table should be organized in a particular order to speed up various searches. **This is why indexes come into play**.

-Definition: An inidex is a separated data structue that speeds up the data retrieval on a table *at the cost of additional writes and storage to maintain the index*.
+Definition: An index is a separated data structue that speeds up the data retrieval on a table *at the cost of additional writes and storage to maintain the index*.

-Create indexes on the columnn(s) you want to include in the where clause.
+Create indexes on the columnn(s) you want to include in the `WHERE` clause.

 # CREATE INDEX
 > Syntax: